XiangkeChen/xiangkechen.github.io/_posts/2020-01-24-Frequent-Interview-Asked-Questions.md

 ---
 layout:     post
-title:      Frequent Asked Interview Questions
+title:      Questions You Should Know As A Data Analyst
 subtitle:   Machine Learning, Tips
 date:       2020-01-24
 author:     Xiangke